helidon-io/helidon/docs/modules/metrics/exemplar.md

 Once you add the appropriate dependencies to your project, exemplar support runs automatically as part of the Helidon metrics implementation using Micrometer.
 You do not need to change your application or configuration.
+Helidon supplies exemplars only from the current span when that span is sampled.

 ### Interpreting Exemplars